July 2, 2026, Thursday

 Related News

-Preparation for renegotiation between the US and Iran
+14-point agreement between US and Iran